mxstack/mxmake/README.rst

 Overview
 --------

-This tool supports generating helper scripts for developing python packages.
+This tool supports generating helper scripts for developing python projects.
 Configuration is done inside the ``mxdev.ini`` file.

 It's initial target is for development of the repositories contained in the